peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Imp(
         PeterO.Numbers.EInteger second);

+<b>Deprecated.</b> Does the incorrect implication operation.
+Use Imply instead.

-Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.
+Does an OR NOT operation between this arbitrary-precision integer and another one.

 Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) for the purposes of this operator.